Computer science MSc curriculum structure

 You’ll learn to:

-• Capture data, provide formal descriptions and represent data and its processing
+• Understand the nature, capture, formal description, and representation of data and its processing

 • Practically demonstrate how programs and users can interact with databases through query languages